danalaufer/firearm-mortality/README.md

-## Firearm Background Checks and Mortality Rates
+## Firearm Sales and Mortality Rates
-In this study, I address the problems of gun violence and political polarization in the United States using datasets on firearm background checks and mortality rates.
+In this study, I address the problems of gun violence and political polarization in the United States using datasets on firearm background checks, which I use to approximate firearm sales, and mortality rates.
 My first goal is to determine whether there is a relationship between a state's usual political leaning and its firearm sales.
 In order to do this, I reduce the dimensions of the firearm sales dataset by performing principal component analysis and produce an interactive graph plotting each state according to its first and second principal component.